 Let us help you plan your visit to the Festival, with the following resources for choosing lodging, dining, sightseeing, and other services.

-Free parking is available near all our theatres.
-Park on the northwest corner of 300 West and Center Street (north of Center Street/University Boulevard).
-It is open at all times, and Festival guests may park there without a permit.
+Free parking is available near all our theatres, including a large lot on the northwest corner of 300 West and Center Street.

 We are committed to making the Festival experience the best we possibly can for all our patrons.

 Parking for those with disabilities is available on Shakespeare Lane and other areas noted on the map above.
 Shakespeare Lane provides the closest access for drop off and ramp entrances for the Randall L. Jones Theatre and the Engelstad Shakespeare Theatre.
 Center Street/University Boulevard provides the closest drop off and ramp entrance for the Anes Studio Theatre.

 All Festival theatres are accessible to persons with disabilities and are equipped with hearing-enhancement headsets, available for no charge in the theatre lobbies.

 Closed captioned and audio described services are offered for each production; check the calendar for dates.

 Contact the Ticket Office to purchase wheelchair-accessible seating.

 Please inform the Ticket Office when you purchase tickets if you need these or other services.
 All accommodations should be requested at least seven working days prior to attendance.

 To accommodate those with sensory needs, we will present a special Sensory-Friendly Performance of Joseph and the Amazing Technicolor Dreamcoat at 2 pm. on September 21, at a reduced ticket price.
 It will incorporate modifications including increased lighting in the seating area, lower sound levels, and a more relaxed audience experience allowing movement and audible reactions in the theatre, fidget toys, etc. Tickets are only available by calling the Ticket Office at 800-PLAYTIX.